Dream of having the confidence to travel solo?

 24 Hours in Sofia

 It can be a little tricky to figure out the best things to see in Sofia because it’s not an obviously stunning city like Bruges, nor does it have many world-famous attractions.
-That’s why I recommend getting oriented with the Breakfast with Sofia tour with Urban Adventures.
-You’ll have a local show you around the most famous Sofia sights, as well as more obscure destinations that most non-Bulgarians won’t know about.
-Plus you’ll learn a little about how to avoid making a non-Bulgarian angry, which is very important.
+That’s why I recommend getting a tour guide!
+You’ll learn how to get around the city, and you’ll learn a little about how to avoid making a non-Bulgarian angry, which is very important.
 So without further ado, I bring to you…

 Approximately Top 5: 24 Hours in Sofia